cloudkevin/HTB-Writeup/README.md

 Start a new SSH session so we can monitor that action first.
 It's always a good idea to make sure both terminals are viewable so you can see new processes as they happen.

-After playing around we can see that every successful SSH auth the following is run:
+After playing around a bit we can see that after every successful SSH auth the following is run:

 ```sh -c /usr/bin/env -i PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin run-parts --lsbsysinit /etc/update-motd.d > /run/motd.dynamic.new```